vinnciane/resume/content/samples/procedure.md

 **Result**   The command is executed and the application is successfully declared.

 ## About this sample

 This procedure is a setup task for an Eclipse-based software product.
 It is common for these types of products to have fairly complex wizards to perform a task.
 To focus on the user experience when working in such wizards, I used steps to stick to the pages of the wizard and keep the user 'in situ' with the user interface.
 Within these steps, I used definition lists to break down the different concepts and actions on each page.
-I created the first version of this documentation using the Madcap Flare XML toolchain.
 I prepared the procedure as part of a Getting Started guide, and it was reviewed by a senior consultant for the content and by my technical writer teammate for the writing quality.

 ## Live documentation